NarguessAliz/Data-Analysis/README.md

-I took a University Course on Statics, Probability and Data Analysis at Shahid Beheshti University
+I took a University Course on Statistics, Probability and Data Analysis at Shahid Beheshti University.

 Lecturer 👩‍🏫 : Dr. M. Farhang